scoulomb/myDNS/2-advanced-bind/4-bind-delegation/dns-delegation.md

 To be compared with [real own DNS resolution example](../5-real-own-dns-application/1-real-own-dns-resolution-example.md).

+## My glue definition

-So my definition of glue it that it provides IP of the nameserver has the same domain as the domain being queries to avoid deadlock, This can alsp speed-up queries.
+So my definition of glue it that it provides IP of the nameserver if it has the same domain as the domain being queries to avoid deadlock, This can alsp speed-up queries.

 See [next section where will apply concept in real workd](../5-real-own-dns-application/real-world-application.md).